Explore the Best Online Nursing Schools in Montana

 Every two years, RNs must complete 24 contact hours’ worth of continuing education.
 This requirement applies to newly minted RNs, although these requirements are prorated to reflect that a new RN may not have had a license for the entire 24-month continuing education reporting period.
 There’s also no limit to how many continuing education classes you can take at one time.
 This means you can space out your education over several months or take them all in a more compressed timeframe.

-RN Employment Forecast in Montana
+RN Salary and Career Forecast in Montana

 Source: Projections Central